-NYPD increases security at mosques after shooting in Quebec City
+Quebec mosque shooting: NYC security increased, NYPD, de Blasio say - amNewYork

-The NYPD increased security at mosques in the city, following a shooting at a mosque in Quebec City that killed six people and wounded eight on Sunday, police said.
+The NYPD increased security at mosques in the city, following a shooting at a mosque in Quebec City that killed six people and wounded 19 on Sunday, police said.

 “Critical Response Command personnel have been assigned to extended tour coverage at certain mosque locations,” the NYPD said in a statement.
+The agency added it is monitoring the situation in Quebec while working with the FBI Joint Terrorism Task Force.

+“As of now, there is no specific credible threat to New York City.
+The NYPD continues to patrol sensitive locations throughout NYC,” the NYPD said in a statement Monday afternoon.

-The agency added it is monitoring the situation in Quebec.
-Canadian police say two suspects were arrested after the attack, which Prime Minister Justin Trudeau has called a “terrorist attack on Muslims.”
+Canadian police said two suspects were arrested after the attack, which Prime Minister Justin Trudeau called a “terrorist attack on Muslims.”
+By Monday afternoon, authorities said they were only investigating a single suspect and that the other man was now considered a witness to the shooting.

 Mayor Bill de Blasio tweeted Sunday night, asking New Yorkers to be vigilant.